feurbano/data_management_2018/program.md

 * 1.13 WINDOW functions
 * 1.14 INSERT, UPDATE, DELETE
 * 1.15 Temporal data (date, time, timezone), EXTRACT
-* 1.16 Spatial objects in PostGIS (points, lines, polygons, raster)
+* 1.16 Spatial objects in PostGIS
 * 1.17 Visualize the coordinates of a spatial object
 * 1.18 Reference systems and projections
 * 1.19 Create a point from coordinates